In This Article

 Month-over-Month growth rate – Percent Change = (Month 1 – Month 2) / Month 1 * 100

-To calculate MoM, we need to subtract the first month from the second month and divide that by the last month’s total.
-In order to get the answer in percentage, we need to multiply the result by 100.
+To calculate MoM, we must subtract the first month from the second month and divide that by the last month’s total.
+To get the answer in percentage, we must multiply the result by 100.

 2. Can you calculate the monthly CAGR?